 Return Dutch oven to high heat and cook, stirring, until most of the liquid has evaporated from the pan, about 10 minutes longer.

 Add wine and cook, stirring, until mostly evaporated.
 Add reserved stock, tomatoes, milk, and bay leaves.
 Season gently with salt and pepper.

 Bring sauce to a simmer, then transfer to oven, uncovered.
 Cook, stirring and scraping down sides of pot occasionally, until liquid has almost completely reduced and sauce is rich and thick underneath a heavy layer of fat, 3 to 4 hours.
 If sauce still looks liquid or fat has not separated and formed a thick layer after 4 hours, transfer to stovetop and finish cooking at a brisk simmer, stirring frequently.

-Stir in heavy cream, Parmesan, fish sauce, and remaining parsley.
+Stir in heavy cream, parmesan, fish sauce, and remaining parsley.
 Bring to a boil on stovetop, stirring constantly to emulsify.
 Season to taste with salt and pepper.
 Bolognese can be cooled and stored in sealed containers in the refrigerator for up to 1 week, or frozen for later use.